IEA-Paris/PPIAS/articles/understanding-the-software-of-the-mind-self-and-culture-analysis-of-the-secrets-to-happiness-health-and-long-life.md

 **Figure 60: Work values, leadership efficacy, and traditional leadership style**

 **Figure 61: Work values, leadership efficacy, and future-oriented leadership style**

-Rationality is what separates humans from animals.
-Our body is controlled by natural instincts, as evidenced by the reflex arc, which is beyond our conscious control.
-In contrast, rationality allows us to accept God, one's existence, and the mathematical and scientific laws.
-This became known as the Cartesian dualism, the separation and the duality of the mind and body: "We can clearly perceive a substance apart from the mode which we say differs from it, whereas we cannot, conversely, understand the mode apart from the substance" (Cunning, 2014, p.
-278).
-For Descartes, the substance represents the hardware, or the body, and the mode refers to the software of the mind; they are separate but connected.

-Descartes's discoveries influenced the Christian worldview.
-His ideas allowed the separation of science that investigates the natural world from the Church that focuses on morality, ethics, and God.
-His views created a duality of thought, a dichotomy of the world between mind and body, good and bad, light and darkness, and heaven and earth.
-Life came to be viewed as a struggle between truth and evil, light and darkness, life and death, and led Hamlet to question: "To be or not to be, that is the question."
-(See Figures 27 and 28).

 **Insert Figure 27 and 28 about here**